javiicc/javiicc/README.md

 - ⚡ Fun fact: ...
 -->

+Hi there! 👋🏽

 I am a Software Developer with a background in Finance and Data Science and a passion for continuous learning and improvement.

-I love creating software systems that impacts the lives of customers and people by helping them achieve their goals.
-Among my main concerns are the design and implementation of mechanisms that improve code stability, performance, and reusability, as well as product lifecycle and scalability.
+I thrive on developing innovative and robust software solutions by designing and implementing mechanisms that improve stability, performance and reusability.

 Feel free to contact me through [LinkedIn](https://www.linkedin.com/in/javier-castano-candela/) or my [website](https://www.javiercastano.dev/)